247-WEBSITE-DESIGNS/web-development-toolbox/README.md

 	$ cd ~/.vim/plugged && ./install.sh --clang-completer && cd ~

-Several vim text editor plug-ins for syntax highlighting are pre-configured but must be activated by accessing the command line via WeTTY as indicated above and typing these commands each time the text editor is launched:
+Several vim text editor plug-ins for syntax highlighting are pre-configured and automatically activated each time the text editor is launched:

     $ vi